Where and how you have your baby may affect your birth experience. Here we talk about your birth options – like choosing where to give birth.

 How do I choose where to give birth?

-It’s important that you and your partner research possible choices for birth near to where you live and discuss your birth options so you can make an informed choice.
+It’s important that you and your partner research possible choices for birth near to where you live and discuss your birth options so you can make an informed decision.
 You can weigh up the advantages and disadvantages of giving birth at each location.
 If you’re willing to travel, you can choose any maternity services (NHS, 2018).

 Where you decide to give birth will depend on your wishes and any needs for clinical support you may have.
 Wherever you choose - hospital, midwife-led unit or home - the place should feel right for you.

 The tool below from Which? will help you find out what your choices are by combining your preferences with research evidence.
 You can discuss the results with your midwife to decide where to have your baby.